Skip to main content

 1. Duty of Care and Diligence (Section 180)

 Directors must act with the degree of care and diligence that a reasonable person in their position would exercise.
-This is an objective standard - the court assesses what a reasonable director with the same responsibilities would have done, not whether this particular director tried their best.
+The standard is objective.
+The court asks what a reasonable director with the same responsibilities would have done, not whether this particular director tried their best.

 The landmark case is ASIC v Healey [2011] FCA 717 (Centro).
 Eight directors and the CFO approved financial statements that misclassified $1.5 billion in short-term debt as non-current liabilities.
 Middleton J held that directors have an "irreducible, non-delegable core duty" to read, understand and focus on the content of financial statements before approving them.
 The directors argued they had relied on management and external auditors.
-The court rejected this - reliance on others does not excuse a failure to apply independent judgment to the key numbers.
+The court rejected the argument.
+Reliance on others does not excuse a failure to apply independent judgment to the key numbers.

-Practical lesson: Read the board pack before every meeting.
-If the financial statements contain material items you do not understand, ask questions and record those questions in the minutes.
+The practical lesson is to read the board pack before every meeting.
+If the financial statements contain material items you do not understand, ask questions and record them in the minutes.
 Centro makes clear that a director who signs off without reading the documents has breached s 180.
+The duty of care also reaches external shocks; see our analysis of directors' duties when supply chains break.

 2. Duty to Act in Good Faith and for a Proper Purpose (Sections 181 and 184)